signum-network/signum-pool/README.md

 Be sure to build `react-pool` code with `npm run build` before building the pool distribution package.

+## API

+The software provides a public API that can be used to audit the pool.
+The same API is used by the website user interface.

+The API will be available at your pool address:port, similar to `http://nivbox.co.uk:9000/api/`, with the following endpoints:
+ - http://nivbox.co.uk:9000/api/getConfig (returns the pool configuration details, fees, etc.)
+ - http://nivbox.co.uk:9000/api/getCurrentRound (returns the details of the current round/block)
+ - http://nivbox.co.uk:9000/api/getWonBlocks (returns the list of recently blocks won by the pool)
+ - http://nivbox.co.uk:9000/api/getMiners (returns the list of miners with recent valid deadlines)
+ - http://nivbox.co.uk:9000/api/getTop10Miners (returns the list with the top 10 miners)
+ - http://nivbox.co.uk:9000/api/getMiner/S-F6NV-CCGG-ER7W-99BRL (returns the details of a specific miner address)

+All the capacities returned are in TiB.

 ## Building from source

 ### Pre-requisites